leejennysm/final_project/README.md

+# Fake headline here for my final project

-# Final Project for Jenny Lee
+Final project by Jenny Lee

+This is where I will describe my process for getting the data (e.g. using Tableau to convert it into usable data and then include a screenshot).
 Here is some text.
 And I want to create a [link](https;//wikipedia.org).

 1. Here is a list
 2. Another item